 This was motivated by Thinking Works' voluntary reporting under the Australian Modern Slavery Act 2018 (Cth).
-In 2020 we will be submitting our first modern slavery statement outlining the steps we have taken to assess and address the risks of modern slavery in our business operations and our supply chains.
+In 2021 we submitted our first modern slavery statement outlining the steps we have taken to assess and address the risks of modern slavery in our business operations and our supply chains.